madeso/blaggen/readme.md

   - generate tag pages
   - command to list tags to use
   - interactive command to add tags to existing posts?
-* Implement a custom mustache
-  - so we can compile templates and get "typesafety" but types should be created at runtime
-  - we can remove "classes" with semantic members that only act as data containers
-  - arguments to "functions"
-  - functional templates?
-  - less exceptions/better errors when generating
-  - better handling of includes
 * Watch mode/Hot-reload
   - Generate files when saved
   - Create a webserver